bonsagg/Foodeys/README.md

 # Build environment
 The Jenkins server can be reached via [http://ci.wombatsoftware.de/](http://ci.wombatsoftware.de/).
 The Jenkins server polls Github for changes every 5 minutes.
 So be a little patient until you can see you commits building.

+# API Documentation
+The documentation our the Foodeys API is hosted on Apiary: http://docs.foodeys.apiary.io/ Feel free to inspect, commment and improve!